BerriAI/litellm/docs/my-website/docs/tutorials/ab_test_llms.md

 ### b) For Production

-If we're in production, we don't want to keep going to code to change model/test details (prompt, split%, etc.) and redeploying changes.
+If we're in production, we don't want to keep going to code to change model/test details (prompt, split%, etc.) for our completion function and redeploying changes.

-LiteLLM exposes a client dashboard to do this in a UI - and instantly updates your test config in prod.
+LiteLLM exposes a client dashboard to do this in a UI - and instantly updates our completion function in prod.

 #### Relevant Code